cloudflare/cloudflare-docs/content/d1/platform/limits.md

 {{</Aside>}}

 * <sup>1</sup> Request adjustments to limits that conflict with your project goals by contacting Cloudflare.
 To make a request, complete the [Limit Increase Request Form](https://docs.google.com/forms/d/e/1FAIpQLSd_fwAVOboH9SlutMonzbhCxuuuOmiU1L_I5O2CFbXf_XXMRg/viewform), or speak to your account team.
+Note that not all limits can be increased.
 * <sup>2</sup> This is an alpha-only limit, and we intend to increase this as D1 moves towards General Availability (GA).